Caphyon/clang-power-tools/docs/QaA.md

 ### 💡 Did you know you can automatically run Clang compile on the current source file after each MSVC compilation ?

-The option was a real game changer for our team, because developers often broke CI build pipelines (Clang project build).
+This option was a real game changer for our team, because developers often broke CI build pipelines (_Clang_ build).
 _Scenario:_
 Developer compiles code in Visual Studio (`/W4 /WX`) ✔️ ... push commit ...
-CI build pipeline .... broken Clang build 🔥
+CI build pipeline .... broken **Clang** build 🔥
-After enabling this option (_Settings_) developers _**immediately**_ see when they compile a source file from VS if it also works in Clang.
+After enabling this option (from _Settings_), developers _**immediately**_ see when they compile a source file from VS if it also works in Clang.
+Each successful MSVC compile is automatically followed by a Clang compile.

 ### 👉 Where can I see detailed information about clang-tidy checks ?